ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 ### Minor changes since schema version 12

-* New enumerations that could be posted only by the DCC were added in output_types: ""redacted alignments" and "redacted unfiltered alignments"; both enumerations are categorized as "alignments".
+* New enumerations that could be posted only by the DCC were added in output_types: *redacted alignments* and *redacted unfiltered alignments*; both enumerations are categorized as *alignments*.
 DNA sequence information was removed from these analyses, since they are based on primary data with restricted public access (such as dbGap).
-* New enumerations were added in output_types: "differential expression quantifications" and "differential splicing quantifications"; both enumerations are categorized as "quantification"
+* New enumerations were added in output_types: *differential expression quantifications* and *differential splicing quantifications*; both enumerations are categorized as *quantification*
 * *fastq_signature* list items (colon separated flowcell, lane, read-end and barcode items) now can include 3 as the read-end portion of the signature item.